 Pros: If you want to listen to crystal clear music while monitoring your heart rate, check Bose SoundSport Pulse.
-The soft ergonomic design ensures that each ear bud stays put, and well-known Bose technology provides excellent sound.
+The soft ergonomic design ensures that each ear bud stays put while the well-known Bose technology provides excellent sound.
 The built-in heart rate sensor provides you with real-time heart rate readings.
-These wireless headphones are Bluetooth and NFC compatible, and they also work with popular fitness apps.
+These wireless headphones are Bluetooth and NFC compatible; they also work with popular fitness apps.

 Cons: The six-hour battery life for the Bose SoundSport headphones is deemed average.
 A few options on my list offer 8-12 hours of battery life.
 The outer design may also be a bit bulky for some users.
 But overall, these wireless headphones are unique and popular among fitness lovers.

 2) Jaybird X3 Sport Bluetooth Headset for iPhone and Android – Best All-In-One Wireless Headphones

 Pros: The Jaybird X3 Sport Bluetooth Headset offers something for everyone.
 First, the design bodes well no matter what your workout routine consists of.
 The mini ear buds and sleek silicone fins provide a comfortable listening experience.
 The coating is moisture and sweat proof, so you can feel confident they’ll stay in place.
 The sound and bass quality are solid and you can customize sound using the companion MySound app.
 To top it off, the Jaybird X3 wireless earphones are competitively priced.

 Cons: Though this is a small detail, the left and right earbuds are not labeled accordingly.
 The main issue with the Jaybird X3 is that the product uses a proprietary charger.
 This means if you lose the charger, you’ll need a replacement directly from the manufacturer.